DragonMage899/MindWeaver/ObsidianNotes/Uni/uni/Cos 332 Computer Network/Lecture 9.md

 Address: 137.215.98.24

 ---
+> set type=ns
+> one.one.one.one
+Server:         ns1.up.ac.za
+Address:        137.215.98.140#53

+Non-authoritative answer:
+*** Can't find one.one.one.one: No answer

+Authoritative answers can be found from: one.one.one
+        origin = dorthy.ns.cloudflare.com
+        mail addr = dns.cloudflare.com
+        serial = 2365643000
+        refresh = 10000
+        retry = 2400
+        expire = 604800
+        minimum = 1800
+>
+---

 Above was iterative query, we had to work. asking default server would immediately resolve to last line

+default serves can cache commonly used sites to limit iteration

+> server ns1.up.ac.za
+Default server: ns1.up.ac.za
+Address: 137.215.98.140#53
+> 8.8.8.8
+8.8.8.8.in-addr.arpa    name = dns.google.

+Authoritative answers can be found from:
+> 1.1.1.1
+1.1.1.1.in-addr.arpa    name = one.one.one.one.

+Authoritative answers can be found from: